 Panabee also features a translating function and it allows you to search for related phrases on Wikipedia.
 In case the domain name is available, you have the option to buy it through their partner registrar company, GoDaddy.
-If you like the name you find, go ahead and buy that name with one of the domain registrar companies.

 If you want to have a whole community of bloggers working on your name, then Pickydomains is the right thing for you.
 All you have to do is register, explain all the details of the task: your niche, audience, market, goals, and name type you prefer.

 Once you do that, the people at Pickydomains will share all that information with a large community of users.
 There are a lot of marketers there, and they will start brainstorming various domain ideas that you might find valuable.